pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

     **All arguments to the constructor are keyword-only.**

-    :param bytes salt: A salt.
+    :param bytes salt: A salt should be unique (and randomly generated) per password and is recommended to be 16 bytes or longer
     :param int length: The desired length of the derived key in bytes.
     :param int iterations: Also known as passes, this is used to tune the running time independently of the memory size.